-In addition to the class revenue requirement, the Study Scope required the Company to calculate the export credits for each class at different intervals.
+The Study Scope also required the Company to calculate the export credits for each customer class at different intervals.

 Calculate the total class export credit payments if each of the existing customer-generators net their energy exports:

 - a.
 Monthly

 - b.
 Hourly

 - c.
 Instantaneously